Trade on bitcoin volatility with our range of FX pairs and digital 100s. No wallet needed.

 We're an FCA-regulated, FTSE 250 company with 40 years' trading experience

-With binaries you always know your maximum potential loss1
+With digital 100s you always know your maximum potential loss1

-Instead of purchasing bitcoins you can speculate on their value as a forex pair or using a binary.
+Instead of purchasing bitcoins you can speculate on their value as a forex pair or using a digital 100.

 Forex pair example